kemingy/kemingy.github.io/content/blogs/2024-10-12-rabitq-bench.md

 ### Resources

 During the benchmark, I noticed that the end-to-end QPS is extremely unstable.
-I could get a **15%** improvement or deterioration the nex day morning without recompiling the code.
+I could get a **15%** improvement or deterioration the next day morning without recompiling the code.
 Then I found that the CPUs are not completely idle as I have VSCode + Rust Analyzer, it seems they don't consume much CPU but they do affect the benchmark results heavily.
 Even though I'm using [Intel Core i7-13700K](https://www.intel.com/content/www/us/en/products/sku/230500/intel-core-i713700k-processor-30m-cache-up-to-5-40-ghz/specifications.html), which has 8 performance cores and 8 efficient cores, also the program is single-threaded.

 I use [`taskset`](https://www.man7.org/linux/man-pages/man1/taskset.1.html) to bind the process to a specific CPU.
 This way it won't be affected by mixed cores scheduling.